kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

   console.log(`App listening on http://localhost:${port}`)
 })
 ```

+> The `window.__INITIAL_DATA__` is used for hydration.
+When React "hydrates" the server-rendered HTML on the client, it needs the same data that was used on the server.
+The client doesn't need to re-fetch the same data that the server already used.

 In the client-side entry point, we will “hydrate” the React component that was SSR-ed into the root DOM container with the ID "ssr-app".